 Particulars r Rupees in Lakhs

-March 31, 2022
+March 31, 2023 ( March 31, 2022

-Coperations and maintenance income

-r Finance income on financial assets 3,426.78 - 3,602.45
+© Operations and maintenance income © Finance income on financial assets 3,426.78 =

+3,602.45 1

-< Total 2,350.60 - 2,703.44 🖿
+Total 2,350.60 2,703.44

-Notes: 5,777.38 6,305.89 🐔
+Notes: 5,777.38 6,305.89

-(a) Effective April 1, 2018, the Company adopted Ind AS 115 " Revenue from Contracts with Customers" using the cumulative catch-up transition method, Capplied to contracts that were not completed as of April 1, 2018.
+(a) Effective April 1, 2018, the Company adopted Ind AS 115 "Revenue from Contracts with Customers" using the cumulative catch-up transition method, Capplied to contracts that were not completed as of April 1, 2018.
 In accordance with the cumulative catch-up transition method, the comparatives have

-(In the Service Concession agreement the Company has applied the guidance in Ind AS 115, by applying the revenue recognition criteria for each distinct c performance obligation.
-The arrangement with the grantor generally meets the criteria for considering regular maintenance and periodic maintenance r services as two distinct performance obligations.
+In the Service Concession agreement the Company has applied the guidance in Ind AS 115, by applying the revenue recognition criteria for each distinct performance obligation.
+The arrangement with the grantor generally meets the criteria for considering regular maintenance and periodic maintenance services as two distinct performance obligations.
 For allocating the transaction price, the Company has measured the revenue in respect of each performance obligation of the contract at its relative standalone price using the expected cost plus margin approach.
-For periodical maintenance (overlays) and related services, the performance obligations are satisfied only when the services are rendered since the customer generally obtains the c control of the work as it progresses though the company accounts for the provision for periodic maintenance as a best estimate is recognised and m < b) Disaggregate revenue information for the year ended March 31, 2023 and March 31, 2022:
+For periodical maintenance (overlays) and related services, the performance obligations are satisfied only when the services are rendered since the customer generally obtains the control of the work as it progresses though the company accounts for the provision for periodic maintenance as a best estimate is recognised and measured over the period of time in terms of Ind AS 37.

+m r b) Disaggregate revenue information for the year ended March 31, 2023 and March 31, 2022: